When you think of cactus, you naturally think of thorns, but did you know cacti have two types of thorns?

 These tiny, fine hairs can be blown by the wind, so if you are in an area where someone else is harvesting or handling these plants, you could be affected.

-It’s this sort of circumstance which often leads to eye injury caused by glochids.
+It’s this sort of circumstance that often leads to eye injury caused by glochids.

-If you get these little barbed, irritating spines in your eye, serious injury, or even blindness could result.
+If you get these little barbed, irritating small spines in your eye, serious injury or even blindness could result.

 If you get glochids in your eyes, seek medical assistance immediately.